Where is Lhasa Happy Homes located?

 Do you adopt outside Southern California?

 We will consider an adoption to the right home outside of Southern California, however, the same policies would apply as those for an out-of-state adoption (see above.).
+We do not ship our dogs out of state under any circumstances.

 What is a home visit?